proflare/proflare.github.io/_pages/cv.md

 • Ability to manipulate and analyze complex, high-volume, high-dimensional data from various sources.

-• Advanced skills and experience in Tableau, R, Python, SQL, PySpark, Version Control, and PyTorch framework.
+• Advanced skills and experience in Tableau, R, Python, SQL, PySpark, and PyTorch framework.

 • Ability to design, build, and maintain business reporting and dashboards, ensuring data integrity and accuracy.